canonical/tdx/README.md

 	```bash
 	sudo systemctl status pccs
 	```
-6. To setup the PCCS in the next step, you need a subscription key for the [Intel PCS](https://api.portal.trustedservices.intel.com/provisioning-certification).
+6. To set up the PCCS in the next step, you need a subscription key for the [Intel PCS](https://api.portal.trustedservices.intel.com/provisioning-certification).
    1. If you did not request such a subscription key before, [subscribe](https://api.portal.trustedservices.intel.com/products#product=liv-intel-software-guard-extensions-provisioning-certification-service) to Intel PCS, which requires to log in (or create an account).
 Two subscription keys are generated (for key rotation) and both can be used for the following step.
    2. If you did request such a subscription key before, [retrieve](https://api.portal.trustedservices.intel.com/manage-subscriptions) one of your keys,